ENCCS/gromacs-gpu-performance/content/using-pme.rst

    which is otherwise idle.
 Run this way using ``gmx mdrun -nb gpu -pme gpu -update gpu``

+Note that not all combinations of algorithms are supported, but where they are supported, the benefit of running the update also on the GPU is very useful.

 .. challenge:: Explore GPU updates

    In the tarball you unpacked earlier is a subdirectory